Le Bal champêtre

 When Adhémar wrote that there were “nombreux tableaux de ce genre par Lancret,” she probably was referring only to the idea of pastoral compositions centering on a female dancer with outspread skirt and a male dancer striking graceful attitudes.
 There are no specific relationships between these Lancret paintings and Le Bal champêtre, but the general correspondence reminds us once again how Watteau’s paintings established basic formulas that his followers repeated for decades to come.

 A significant quandary is raised by the remarkably large size of the painting in Fontainebleau.
 According to the caption on the Couché engraving, Watteau’s fête measured 2 pieds by 2 pieds, 11 pouces, that is, 61 by 88.9 cm.
-Yet the painting in Paris is much larger, essentially a third larger at 96 by 128 cm.
+Yet the painting in Fontainebleau is much larger, essentially a third larger at 96 by 128 cm.
 This discrepancy is not explained away easily, yet the quality of the painting is high and its provenance is relatively unbroken.
 Even more curious, the version in Bucharest (copy 1), at 69.2 by 95 cm, more closely coincides with the dimensions cited on the Couché engraving.

 The way that the right side of the Fontainbleau painting is terminated raises a question as to whether it may have been cut at the right, and cut before the Couché engraving was executed.
 In the actual painting and in the Couché engraving the rightmost pair of strollers look back and down as though they were moving forward but still speaking to unseen characters farther to the right.
 This type of grouping, with standing and seated figures responding to one another, can be found in various Watteau compositions such as L’Assemblée près d’une fontaine de Neptune and L’Amour paisible.
 In a Philippe Mercier drawing that depends heavily on Watteau's inventions, the strolling couple at the right side similarly looks back and down to a couple.
 It is a logical extension of an implied narrative.
 Moreover, it is an otherwise inviolable rule that Watteau arranged the outermost figures to turn back to the center of the composition.
 From this, might one not wonder whether Le Bal champêtre was cut at some point in the eighteenth century, resulting in the present atypical configuration?